iliassioutis/iliassioutis.github.io/project-delivery/service-delivery/index.md

 ---

 ## Partner & vendor management lifecycle {#vendor-lifecycle}

+I act as the single accountable point of contact for the partner: alignment, delivery status, risk escalation, and commercial follow-ups.

 Vendor management is not only “relationship management”.
 It is a controlled lifecycle: